 The transformers on each power supply have a table showing the connections for 115 VAC input and 230 VAC input and they are wired for 230 VAC, not 115 VAC.

 So the problem and the fix are clear.
-It's difficult to work on the power supplies because the cross bars on top are in the way and it's no clear how to remove them, so the plan will be to remove the bottom cover and dismount the power supplies to rewire.
+It's difficult to work on the power supplies because the cross bars on top are in the way and it's not clear how to remove them, so the plan will be to remove the bottom cover and dismount the power supplies to rewire.

 Note you can see in the photos below that there were white and black wires that have been cut off.
 They were the jumpers for the 115 VAC connection.